raybun/handheld.quest/content/posts/why-indie-devs-should-get-a-steam-deck/index.md

 draft: false
 ---

+{{<figure src="indie-workdesk.jpg" caption="My humble solo indie workbench">}}

 The Steam Deck is a Dev Dream come true.
 I've always dreamt of making a game for a handheld console, but this is better.
 Let me tell you why.

-{{<figure src="gameplay.gif">}}

 Long story short: They say **"build the thing you'd want to use yourself**" and that's how I ended up developing an action-roguelite game ([ahem, check it out on Steam if you're keen](https://store.steampowered.com/app/2207230/Black_Dragon_Mage/?utm_source=handheldquest&utm_medium=article_intro&utm_campaign=demo)) with the Steam Deck in mind, *starting as early as the prototype stage.*